 - The appropriate power converter if you are visiting from another country

 - The proper dongle/adapter/cable to connect your laptop.

 - A slide advancer, if you want one

 When you agree to speak at MidCamp, you consent for your talk to be recorded in audio and possibly video format.

-We reserve the right to publicly distribute and publish these recordings under the Creative Commons Attribution 3.0 license.
+We reserve the right to publicly distribute and publish these recordings and transcripts under the Creative Commons Attribution 3.0 license.

 Your session material, including content and recordings, may be used in various promotions or for other related endeavors.
 This material may also appear on the MidCamp website, social media channels or other digital mediums controlled by MidCamp.